MegRuf/google-homepage/readme.md

-I'm learning how to manipulate webpages using browser devtools
+I've learned how to format a webpage to mimic the google homepage using HTML and CSS